Zero-Shot Context Generalization in Reinforcement Learning from Few Training Contexts: Perturbative Theory of CMDPs

 Note that at $c = c_0$ this coincides with the original Bellman equation.
 While our theoretical results further below apply in more general settings, in this paper we will let $R_{\ce}$ be the Taylor approximation of $R$ about $c_0$ and primarily consider the following two cases with corresponding definitions of $\mathcal{T}_{\ce}$.

 \paragraph{Deterministic Transitions} For the setting of deterministic transitions, there exists a function $f^c(s, a)$ such that $ \mathcal{T}^c(s, a) = \delta_{f^c(s, a)}$ is a Dirac delta distribution for each $s, a, c$.
-In this case, we define the sample-enhanced transition and reward functions as
+In this case, we define the context-enhanced transition and reward functions as

 This is particularly useful in the online setting as we can simply estimate the CEBE from samples.
 Here we additionally assume that the reward function is differentiable in the next state to compute its linear approximation (i.e., $\partial_{s'} R^c$ exists and is Lipschitz).